 Bonus: Great White Shark Diving:

 Great white shark diving.
-Now this is something I would never do but it is a popular activity in South Africa.
+Now this is something I would never do but it makes the list of things to do in Cape Town just because it’s so popular.
 Passport Players described their experience in this post.
 For more information on tour companies that provide this service visit this TripAdvisor website.

 Catch up my other posts on South Africa including “Reflections on my first visit to South Africa: Race & Diversity“, “Street Scenes from Soweto South Africa” & “Planning a trip to South Africa: A step-by-step travel guide“.
 And, be sure to subscribe to my site to read about my experiencing going on safari!

 Have you been to Cape Town or planning a trip there?
-If so share your thoughts with us on the best things to do & see while spending 3 days in Cape Town!
+If so share your thoughts with us on the best things to do in Cape Tow.
+Enjoy spending 3 days in Cape Town!

 Pin for further interest: